jaseci-labs/jac-client-examples/conditional-rendering/README.md

-# Conditional Rendering in JAC-Lang (Onelang)
+# Conditional Rendering in JAC-Client (Onelang)

-A comprehensive guide to conditional rendering patterns in JAC-lang for building dynamic React-like UIs.
+A comprehensive guide to conditional rendering patterns in JAC-Client for building dynamic React-like UIs.

 ## 📋 Table of Contents